-The authors of this manuscript would like to thank the following people for help in completing this work: Jessica Utrup of the Yale Peabody Museum for assistance in cataloging specimen images; Jessie Maisano at University of Texas and Dirk van der Marel at Naturalis Biodiversity Center for help obtaining CT scans; Leocadio Blanco-Bercial, Samantha de Putron and the staff at BIOS for use of laboratory space and equipment; Kaylea Nelson at the Yale Center for Research Computing for assistance with the image analyses; Bruce Corliss from University of Rhode Island and Richard Norris from the Scripps Institution of Oceanography for the providing core-top materials; and Ellen Thomas and the members of the Hull Lab at Yale for feedback and comments on the manuscript.
-JEB was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1122492 and PMH by a Sloan Research Fellowship.
-Additional financial support for this work was provided by the Cushman Foundation for Foraminiferal research, the Naturalis Biodiversity Center Martin Fellowship, the Bermuda Institute of Ocean Sciences Grants-in-Aid of Research program, and the Yale Peabody Museum.
+Acknowledgements.
+The authors of this manuscript would like to thank the following people for help in completing this work: Jessica Utrup of the Yale Peabody Museum for assistance in cataloging specimen images; Jessie Maisano at the University of Texas and Dirk van der Marel at the Naturalis Biodiversity Center for help obtaining CT scans; Leocadio Blanco-Bercial, Samantha de Putron, and the staff at BIOS for use of laboratory space and equipment; Kaylea Nelson at the Yale Center for Research Computing for assistance with the image analyses; Bruce Corliss from the University of Rhode Island and Richard Norris from the Scripps Institution of Oceanography for providing the core-top materials; and Ellen Thomas and the members of the Hull Lab at Yale for feedback and comments on the manuscript.
+Janet E. Burke was supported by the National Science Foundation Graduate Research Fellowship under grant no. DGE-1122492 and Pincelli M. Hull by a Sloan Research Fellowship.
+Additional financial support for this work was provided by the Cushman Foundation for Foraminiferal Research, the Naturalis Biodiversity Center Martin Fellowship, the Bermuda Institute of Ocean Sciences Grants-in-Aid of Research program, and the Yale Peabody Museum.